-GOs should be aware of specific program requirements and work with program officials to ensure that FOAs are consistent with these requirements and the above principles.
-The FOA should include merit review criteria that assess the applicant's abilities to manage projects consistent with the level of risk involved in the project.
-The FOA template includes a "Project Management Plan" requirement that should be included in the FOA for large research and development projects.
+GOs should work with their program official to identify any specific program requirements for project management and ensure that NOFOs and resulting awards include requirements language that is consistent with these requirements and the above principles.
+The NOFO should include merit review criteria that assess the applicant's abilities to manage projects consistent with the level of risk involved in the project.
+The NOFO template includes a "Project Management Plan" requirement that should be included in the NOFO for large research and development or demonstration projects.

-In accordance with 2 CFR 200.207 additional specific award terms and conditions may be required for awards with project performance risks.
+In accordance with 2 CFR 200.208, additional specific award terms and conditions may be required for awards with project performance risks.
 These could include structuring budget periods around go/no-go decisions, special reporting requirements or payment schedules.